growth-kitchen/gk.tech-test/README.md

 We'd like you to create a simple menu page for a restaurant.

-Using the data provided in `public/menu.json`:

-1. Create an API endpoint that returns the menu data from said file.
+1. Fetch the data from the `public/menu.json` file so that it can be used on the menu page that you'll create on the next step.
+You can either use the `pages/api/menu.ts` API endpoint or any other alternative you see fit.
+It's up to you!

-2. Create a menu page that renders the necessary information provided by the API endpoint.
-We don't want to display menu items without stock.
+2. Create a menu page that renders the necessary information provided in the step above.
+Keep in mind we don't want to display menu items without stock.
 Information we need to display on the menu page:
 - Restaurant's name.
 - Restaurant's description.
 - Each menu item with its name, description, image, unit price and a button to add it to the basket.

-3. Create a button that, when clicking it, will log to the `console` a JavaScript `object` including–but not limited to–all the items in the basket.
-It's up to you to decide what data you should include when "placing an order" and how to structure it.
+3. Create a button that, when clicking it, will simulate the action of "placing an order".
+Simply log to the `console` a JavaScript `object` including, but not limited to, all the items in the basket.
+It's up to you to decide what data you should include when you're "placing an order" and how to structure it.

 4. Create an `EXPLANATION.md` file explaining your solution and decisions that you had to make, including, at least:
 - How to run the solution and the tests, and any pre-requisites.